The Young Bucks: Debut and joining Bullet Club (2013–2016)

 The Young Bucks received a rematch for the title on October 13 at King of Pro-Wrestling in a three-way match also involving Forever Hooligans, but were again defeated by Time Splitters.
-In November, The Young Bucks made it to the final of the 2014 Super Jr. Tag Tournament, where they were defeated by reDRagon.
-On January 4, 2015, at Wrestle Kingdom 9 in Tokyo Dome, The Young Bucks unsuccessfully challenged reDRagon for the IWGP Junior Heavyweight Tag Team Championship in a four-way match also involving Forever Hooligans and Time Splitters.
+In November, The Young Bucks made it to the final of the Super Jr. Tag Tournament, where they were defeated by reDRagon.
+On January 4, 2015, at Wrestle Kingdom 9, The Young Bucks unsuccessfully challenged reDRagon for the IWGP Junior Heavyweight Tag Team Championship in a four-way match also involving Forever Hooligans and Time Splitters.
 On February 11 at The New Beginning in Osaka, The Young Bucks defeated reDRagon and Time Splitters in a three-way match to win the IWGP Junior Heavyweight Tag Team Championship for the second time.
-On April 5 at Invasion Attack 2015, The Young Bucks lost the IWGP Junior Heavyweight Tag Team Championship to Roppongi Vice (Beretta and Rocky Romero) in their first title defense.
-The Young Bucks regained the title from Roppongi Vice on May 3 at Wrestling Dontaku 2015 in a three-way match, also involving reDRagon.
+On April 5 at Invasion Attack, The Young Bucks lost the IWGP Junior Heavyweight Tag Team Championship to Roppongi Vice (Beretta and Rocky Romero) in their first title defense.
+The Young Bucks regained the title from Roppongi Vice on May 3 at Wrestling Dontaku in a three-way match, also involving reDRagon.
 They made their first successful title defense in a three-way rematch on July 5 at Dominion 7.5 in Osaka-jo Hall.
 They lost the title to reDRagon in their second defense on August 16.
-The Young Bucks won the title for the record-tying fourth time in a four-way match on January 4, 2016, at Wrestle Kingdom 10 in Tokyo Dome.
+The Young Bucks won the title for the record-tying fourth time in a four-way match on January 4, 2016, at Wrestle Kingdom 10.
 Their reign ended in their first defense on February 11 at The New Beginning in Osaka, where they were defeated by Matt Sydal and Ricochet in a three-way match, also involving reDRagon.